Biewer Terrier

 In 2014, the American Kennel Club added the Biewer Terrier to their Foundation Stock Service.
 By 2021, the AKC officially recognized the Biewer Terrier as a full, pure breed within the Toy Group.

-The Biewer Terrier is a true toy breed with a loving and affectionate nature, always eager for attention.
+The Biewer Terrier is one of the dog breeds that is loving and affectionate nature, always eager for attention.
 His whimsical and playful behavior makes him a joy to be around, and he enjoys trying new things.
 Most Biewer Terrier owners love his cheerful spirit and enthusiasm for play.

 Although he may be a little cautious around strangers at first, he quickly warms up once he feels comfortable.
 When raised with other dogs, he gets along well, showcasing his friendly and sociable nature.
 His ability to form strong bonds makes him a wonderful companion and a lap dog, especially for families with older children.